Showing posts with label paint. Show all posts

 1960s 20 mm Airfix WW2

-Late 1970s early 1908 RPG discover a small shop on Shepherds Bush (now GW) but all my models and books could be bought from many toy shop, my main supplier was in Harrow.
+Late 1970s early 1980s D&D and discover a small shop in Shepherds Bush (now GW) but all my models and books could be bought from many toy shops, my main supplier was in Harrow.

 2000s I'm running a club called MadGamers, we go to shows run participation games (MADgames) and I discover other periods, models and Rules sets including DBA (15 mm) and Rapid Fire (20 mm).

 2010 and I'm playing Age of Eagles a Napoleonic game and painting 15 mm and 20 mm and 6 mm.
-Playing SAGA, Lion Rampant, Frostgrave, BKC2, Black Powder, Hail Caesar!, Future War Commander, Warmaster, Battlegroup games and Bolt Action, but of 40K and WHFB, never a game, too expensive and not what I like in a game.
+Playing SAGA, Lion Rampant, Frostgrave, BKC2, Black Powder, Hail Caesar!, Future War Commander, Warmaster, Battlegroup games and Bolt Action, but of 40K and WHFB, never a game, too expensive and while fun not what I want in a game.

 I say too expensive, don't get me wrong they are lovely models, but I can buy equally good models in 28 mm and other scales for much less.
 My 6 mm Roman army cost me £60-100 plus rules books £40.
 My Dacian army cost me £60 and by buying other units, I have enabled it to be played as other armies, many for the price of two.